-A throttling valve, as described in paragraph 8.5, may be used to limit the flow of the fluid so as to never overdraw the capacity of the vaporisers, but must be designed so that the valve cannot go to the fully closed position (e.g., by use of a mechanical stop device).
+Use a throttling valve, as described in paragraph 8.5, to limit the flow of the fluid so as to never overdraw the capacity of the vaporisers.
+The valve shall be designed so that it cannot go to the fully closed position (e.g., by use of a mechanical stop device).
 This minimum remaining flow shall be small enough such that the vaporiser outlet temperature does not fall below the minimal allowable temperature for a defined maximum period of time.
 This solution is applicable only for ambient air vaporisers as defined in section 5.1, and it is recommended that it be restricted to installations with a PV severity level P1 or P2 (table 2) and an hazard severity level H1(table 3) only .
 For this solution, a LTPS does not need to be installed.